psanse/CliSAT/README.md

 The instances employed in the tests are inside the *instances* folder in their original format.

-In the near future, a Linux release of **CLISAT** will be provided.
+In the near future, a Linux release of **CliSAT** will be provided.